JiscSD/octopus/.github/CONTRIBUTING.md

 ---

-## Suggest an enhancement by posting in the Ideas section
+## Suggest an enhancement by posting in the ideas section

 ---